AdobeDocs/workfront.en/help/classic/product-announcements/announcements/maintenance-window-faq.md

 >[!TIP]
 >
 >If your organization is assigned a cluster that is outside your geographical region, you can request to be migrated to a different cluster.
-Migration to a different cluster requires a short service outage during the migration.
-For more information, see [Migrating to another cluster](../../administration-and-setup/administrator-faqs/migrate-to-another-cluster.md).
+Migration to a different cluster requires a short service outage during the migration. <!--For more information, see [Migrating to another cluster](../../administration-and-setup/administrator-faqs/migrate-to-another-cluster.md).-->

 The maintenance window schedule is as follows: